-Those of us who keep a dog as a pet generally know just how important it is to keep them parasite-free Since dog worms are often in the dirt, or are transmitted by fleas or mosquitos, you can see how it wouldn’t be a surprise that your dog could have worms.
+Those of us who keep a dog as a pet generally know just how important it is to keep them parasite-free Since dog worms are often in the dirt, or are transmitted by fleas or mosquitos, De worming in Dogs, you can see how it wouldn’t be a surprise that your dog could have worms.
 What you might find surprising is that your dog could have these parasites curled up in their intestines and they may not show any symptoms of illness.
 However, a bad case of worms will leave your dog with a lack of appetite or lethargy.
 These parasites can even potentially kill your dog.

 Common worms that can cause harm to your dog